Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Neural scaling laws for combinatorial optimization

 Figure \ref{fig:sjoint} also shows that optimal model size can be expressed as a function of compute budget by extracting each model's contribution to the compute-efficient frontier.
 This scaling law is very consistent between domains such as generative modeling~\cite{kaplan2020scalinglawsneurallanguage, henighan2020scaling, hoffmann2022training} and reinforcement learning~\cite{hilton2023scaling, neumann2022scaling}.
 Growth rate exponents are usually around 0.5 to 0.75, and our TSP results closely align with these values.
 However, the degree of overlap between adjacent model sizes produces non-trivial imprecision, especially for SFT, so extrapolation would be imprecise.
 We can infer that RL and SFT are compute efficient at similar model sizes for the tested range and TSP problem scale.

 A broader implication of Figure \ref{fig:sjoint} is that TSP tour length is a natural performance metric \cite{hilton2023scaling}.
 For TSP, RL obtains smooth scaling laws directly for the return signal with high precision.
-For more complex environments with sequential dynamics, return-based RL scaling laws significantly lose predictive power~\cite{team2023human, lee2022multi, sartor2024neural, tuyls2023scaling}.
+For more complex environments with sequential dynamics, return-based RL scaling laws have considerable variance and lose predictive power~\cite{team2023human, lee2022multi, sartor2024neural, tuyls2023scaling}.

 Note that the RL compute-efficient frontier ignores the 168,000 parameter model, shown in lower opacity, which improves slightly faster than the trend otherwise predicts.
 We discuss this outlier in Appendix~\ref{apx:trendbreak}.
 We include scaling results for loss in Appendix~\ref{apx:loss} and only summarize those findings here.
 First, loss variance can reveal a pattern of smooth power decay even when the corresponding mean has no trend.
 Second, PPO's mean critic loss predictably improves despite the absence of a mean actor loss trend and the interdependence between the two learning objectives.